scottyab/rootbeer/README.md

 **Java checks**

-* CheckRootManagementApps -
+* CheckRootManagementApps
 * CheckPotentiallyDangerousAppss
+* CheckRootCloakingApps
 * CheckTestKeys
 * checkForDangerousProps
 * checkForBusyBoxBinary
 * checkForSuBinary
 * checkSuExists
 * checkForRWSystem
-* CheckRootCloakingApps

 **Native checks**

+Native checks are often harder to cloak/trick so here we call through to our native root checker to run some of it's own checks.

-* checkForSuBinary -
+* checkForSuBinary

 ##Disclaimer and limitations!